rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 /*
 📌 Purpose – Defines the phased, documentation-first roadmap for the de-novo-windows branch of the Video Timeline Analyzer.
-🔄 Latest Changes – Clarified Windows-native focus; removed WSL2/Linux as default; emphasized modular, pipeline-oriented backend and PyTorch-only scene detection.
+🔄 Latest Changes – Emphasized pipeline efficiency as the current focus; updated introduction and next steps to reflect this priority; clarified phase order.
+Updated to reflect hardware constraints: Docker integration with large frameworks (PyTorch, TensorFlow) is currently infeasible due to disk space.
+Added recommendations for lightweight CUDA alternatives (CuPy, Numba) and rationale for minimizing dependencies while retaining GPU acceleration.
 🔄 2024-06: Windows development is now the mainline; Hugging Face weights integration and reproducible download script for TransNetV2 PyTorch weights.
 Documented hardware-agnostic model loading for Windows.
-⚙️ Key Logic – Backend development is prioritized, with modular scene detection (TransNet V2, PyTorch-only, hardware-agnostic).
+⚙️ Key Logic – Backend development is prioritized, with modular scene detection (TransNet V2, PyTorch-only, hardware-agnostic), followed by systematic pipeline optimization and then database integration.
 📂 Expected File Path – docs/ROADMAP.md
-🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable backend foundation for Windows-native development before any UI work.
+🧠 Reasoning – Ensures a rigorous, reproducible, and maintainable backend foundation for Windows-native development, with optimization and profiling preceding database integration for maximum efficiency and clarity.
 */

+> **Current Focus:**
+>
+> 🚀 Maximizing the efficiency of the backend pipeline (profiling, optimization, and resource management) is the immediate and sole project priority.
+All other development (including database integration) will resume only after this phase is complete.

+> **Note (2024-06):**
+> Due to hardware constraints, Docker integration with large frameworks (PyTorch, TensorFlow) is not currently feasible.
+The project aims to minimize dependencies while retaining GPU acceleration.
+Consider using lightweight CUDA alternatives such as CuPy or Numba for GPU-accelerated tasks that do not require full deep learning frameworks.
+This approach reduces disk usage and increases portability, but may require more manual management of GPU operations.
+Docker support may be revisited if hardware resources improve.

 # Project Roadmap (De-Novo-Windows Branch)

 ## Overview

 This roadmap defines the phases and milestones for the de-novo-windows branch, focusing on backend development for **Windows-native** environments (no WSL2 or Linux required).
-The goal is a modular, pipeline-oriented backend for scientific video analysis, with PyTorch-only scene detection (TransNet V2).
+The current and immediate focus is on maximizing the efficiency of the backend pipeline through systematic profiling, optimization, and resource management.
+All other work, including database integration, will follow only after this phase is complete.

 **Note:** This project is being developed by a single scientist-developer, with a focus on learning, fun, and leveraging AI/code assistants to minimize manual coding.
 The process is designed to be enjoyable and educational, not just productive.

+## Development Process & Current Status

+The development process has involved several major transitions and lessons learned:

+- **Transition from WSL2 to Windows-Native & Docker:** Initial attempts to use WSL2 for development led to significant disk space consumption and complexity.
+The project has since moved to a Windows-native workflow, leveraging Docker containers for reproducibility and GPU acceleration.
+- **Docker Image Size & Pruning:** Building a GPU-accelerated Docker image (with CUDA, PyTorch, OpenCV) resulted in an image size exceeding 35GB.
+This highlighted the need for aggressive pruning and cleanup (e.g., `apt-get clean`, removing pip/apt caches) to manage disk usage.
+These steps are now standard and enforced by the Cursor Project Rules.
+- **Hardware Constraints & Alternatives:** If disk space is a limiting factor, consider omitting large frameworks (PyTorch, TensorFlow) from your Docker builds and using lightweight CUDA libraries (CuPy, Numba) where possible.
+This can significantly reduce image size and make Docker integration more feasible on constrained hardware.
+Reassess project requirements to determine if full deep learning frameworks are necessary for your use case.
+- **Exclusion of TensorFlow & WSL2:** TensorFlow and WSL2 were explicitly excluded from the pipeline due to their large disk footprint, compatibility issues, and lack of necessity for the current PyTorch-based workflow.
+All deep learning modules are now PyTorch-only, ensuring a unified and efficient backend.
+- **Disk Space Management:** Lessons from WSL2 and Docker image bloat have led to the adoption of best practices for disk and image management, now documented in DEVELOPMENT_SETUP.md and enforced by project rules.
+- **Current Status:** The project is now fully Docker-based, GPU-accelerated, and Windows-native, with explicit pruning and cleanup in all build processes.
+All contributors are encouraged to follow the Cursor Project Rules for reproducibility and efficiency.

+For detailed setup and best practices, see [DEVELOPMENT_SETUP.md](DEVELOPMENT_SETUP.md) and the Cursor Project Rules.

 ## Scene Detection: PyTorch (TransNetV2) Windows-Native Status